 Mr. Nebeker served as President of Croff from September 2, 1983 to June 24, 1985, and has been a director of Croff since December, 1981.
 He has been a lawyer in private practice for the past seven years.
 Prior thereto, he was a lawyer employed by Tosco Corporation, a public corporation, from 1973 to 1978.
 He was a lawyer with the Securities and Exchange Commission from 1967 to 1973.
 EDWIN W. PEIKER, JR., 63, DIRECTOR AND SECRETARY.

-Mr. Peiker was President of Royal Gold, Inc. from 1988 through 1991, Mr. Peiker was President of Royal Gold, Inc. from 1988 Lifrough and continues to be a director.
+Mr. Peiker was President of Royal Gold, Inc. from 1988 through 1991, and continues to be a director.
 Since 1986, Mr. Peiker has been a Vice President and director of Royal Gold, Inc., a public company engaged in gold exploration and mining activities.
 Prior thereto he was involved in private investments in oil and gas exploration and production.
 Mr. Peiker was employed in responsible positions with AMAX, Inc., a public corporation, from 1963 to 1983.
 AMAX is primarily engaged in mine evaluation and resource analysis.
 JULIAN D. JENSEN, 47, DIRECTOR.